hphelion/documentation/CarrierGrade/AdminGuideNew/SystemAlarms/carrier-grade-admin-wr-host-management-alarms-viewing.md

 		system modify contact=<contact>

-	where <site-contact> is a descriptive string containing the contact information of those who should be be notified of an alarm, for example: admin <admin@email>
+	where &lt;site-contact> is a descriptive string containing the contact information of those who should be be notified of an alarm, for example: admin <admin@email>

 * **location** - A read-write system attribute used to populate the sysLocation attribute of the SNMP System group.
 The location value can be set with the following command:

 		system modify location=<location>

-	where <location> is a descriptive string containing for the name of the device being monitored.
+	where &lt;location> is a descriptive string containing for the name of the device being monitored.

 * **name** - A read-write system attribute used to populate the sysName attribute of the SNMP System group.
 The name value can be set with the following command:

 		system modify name=<name>

-	where <name> is the fully-qualified domain name (FQDN) of the device being monitored.
+	where &lt;name> is the fully-qualified domain name (FQDN) of the device being monitored.

 * **software_version** - A read-only system attribute set automatically by the system.
 Its value is used to populate the sysDescr attribute of the SNMP System group.